-- Species Count.
-Generates a .csv file displaying each of the species identified in the dataset and how many files attributed to each species.
-You can choose to break the species counts up into time periods (1, 5, 10, 15, 30mins, and 1hr), and also group counts based on metadata (folder, file type, device ID, night, date, or PROJECT PANEL GROUPINGS) - Metadata Extract.
-Generates a .csv file showing each file, and the selected metadata associated with that file (species, location, temperature etc.).
-Use a metadata extract based on species to view BatClassify % confidence along with species labels. - KML Map.
-Generates a .kml file containing all of the GPS information in the selected store, including waypoints and tracks.
+- Species Count: Generates a .csv file displaying each of the species identified in the dataset and how many files attributed to each species.
+You can choose to break the species counts up into time periods (1, 5, 10, 15, 30mins, and 1hr), and also group counts based on metadata (folder, file type, device ID, night, date, or PROJECT PANEL GROUP). - Metadata Extract: Generates a .csv file showing each file, and the selected metadata associated with that file (species, location, temperature etc.).
+Use a metadata extract based on species to view BatClassify % confidence along with species labels. - KML Map: Generates a .kml file containing all of the GPS information in the selected store, including waypoints and tracks.
 Each file is stored in the KML file with species labels.
-This file can be opened by Google Earth or any GIS application. - Disperse Report.
-Generates an .anl (Anabat List File) or .csv displaying each file and a count of the species labels contained in the file.
-Select your report format (.csv or
+This file can be opened by Google Earth or any GIS application. - Custom Report: Create a custom report template or choose from preset customs.